atfan7/Front-End-Development/README.md

 # Front End projects

-1. Designed a front web page for a restuarant called "Little Lemon".
+1. Designed a front web page for a restuarant.

 2. Form Validator